KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 After having a lot of FOMO last year, I was able to spend some time this week at the Commit Your Code Conference 2025.

-I couldn't pass up the opportunity to meet a few "famous" techies who I knew would be in attendance and catch some talks from a packed agenda.
+I couldn't pass up the opportunity to meet a few "famous" techies who I knew would be in attendance and catch some talks from a [packed agenda](https://www.commityourcode.com/agenda).

 ## Thursday

 The conference got off to a great start when I was greeted by conference founder Danny Thompson at the registration desk.

 I have been following Danny Thompson on social media for years.
-Danny went from [frying chicken at a gas station to working as a developer at Google](https://learntocodewith.me/podcast/from-frying-chicken-to-working-at-google-danny-thompson/).
+He went from [frying chicken at a gas station to working as a developer at Google](https://learntocodewith.me/podcast/from-frying-chicken-to-working-at-google-danny-thompson/).
 I admire his authenticity and the support he gives to developers trying to get their own careers off the ground.

 ![](commit-your-code-2025-recap-images/justin-francesco-me.jpg)
-Upon joining the coffee line, I serendipitously grabbed a photo with Justin E. Samuels, founder of the extremely popular RenderATL (Render Atlanta) conference, and prolific conference speaker Francesco Ciulla.
+Upon joining the coffee line, I serendipitously grabbed a photo with Justin E. Samuels, founder of the extremely popular [RenderATL](https://www.renderatl.com/) conference, and prolific conference speaker Francesco Ciulla.

 ![](commit-your-code-2025-recap-images/danny-thompson-keynote.jpg)
 Danny Thompson during his keynote.

-[Developers Guide to AI](https://nostarch.com/developers-guide-to-AI) by Jacob Orshalick, Jerry Mannel Reghunadh, and Danny Thompson quickly sold out and all the proceeds went to charity
+Copies of Danny's new book [Developers Guide to AI](https://nostarch.com/developers-guide-to-AI) (co-written with Jacob Orshalick and Jerry Mannel Reghunadh) quickly sold out and all the proceeds went to charity.

 Eric Weibust tipped me off that Java talks by Josh Long and Dan Vega were not-to-be-missed.